lammpstutorials/lammpstutorials.github.io/README.md

-This is the script of my webpage "LAMMPS : Tutorials, Tips, and Scripts" : https://lammpstutorials.github.io/
+This is the script of my webpage "LAMMPS Turorials" https://lammpstutorials.github.io/

-The template is from html5 up: https://html5up.net/
+The html/css template is from html5 up: https://html5up.net/